 Director of US Prevention

-As Director of Prevention for Love146, an international human rights organization working to eradicate child trafficking and exploitation, Kimberly Casey leads the organization’s prevention efforts in North America and is responsible for developing, monitoring, and evaluating programs and models to ensure high individual impact and systemic change.
+As Director of U.S. Prevention for Love146, an international human rights organization working to eradicate child trafficking and exploitation, Kimberly Casey leads the organization’s prevention efforts in North America and is responsible for developing, monitoring, and evaluating programs and models to ensure high individual impact and systemic change.
 She brings more than ten years of experience in strategic planning, program management, and public policy, with particular expertise in the area of at-risk and exploited youth.

 Kimberly’s role includes strategic planning and the promotion of collaboration across sectors and disciplines.
 She leads a team that advises schools, government agencies, and nonprofit organizations on the implementation of effective prevention and identification strategies for diverse populations of youth.
 Strategies that are based on Love146’s direct experience providing a spectrum of services including community education, prevention, early intervention, and survivor care.
 Kimberly formed and oversees a multi-organization, interdisciplinary team of child protection and education experts in the ongoing development, implementation, and evaluation of Not a #Number, Love146’s child trafficking and exploitation prevention curriculum.